-Students will receive grades at the end of every quarter, which is 12 weeks in length, and satisfactory academic progress will be evaluated on that grade.
-Grades are reviewed at the mid-point (six weeks), and students who are at risk of falling below the academic standards will be notified by email.
+Students will receive grades at the end of every quarter, which is 12 weeks in length, and their satisfactory academic progress will be evaluated on that grade.
+Grades are reviewed at midpoint (six weeks), and students who are at risk of falling below the academic standards will be notified by email.